rasumovsky/51_HggDM/README.md

 would manifest as missing transverse energy in the detector.

-The code has been structured so that all of the general analysis settings are stored in the DMAnalysis namespace. *A typical user should only need to adjust the settings in DMAnalysis.* Changes to the cutflow are an exception, and should be added to the DMEvtSelect class.
+The code has been structured so that all of the general analysis settings are stored in the configuration file in the data/ directory. *A typical user should only need to adjust the config file.
+Changes to cutflows are temporary exceptions, and should be added to the DMEvtSelect class.
 The code is designed to be as automatic as possible.
 Each class looks to see if all of the necessary inputs have been produced previously before generating them from scratch.
-You can force the program to produce inputs from scratch either by using a new job name or with the option "FromScratch".

 ### General analysis strategy:
 1)  mini-MxAODs from xAODs using the tools provided by Hgamma WG.